-Upon Board determination of funds availability, staff will solicit qualified government entities for new STP, TA and CMAQ projects.
+Upon Board determination of funds availability, staff will solicit qualified government entities for new Surface Transportation Program (STP), Transportation Alternatives (TA), Carbon Reduction (CR), and Congestion Mitigation and Air Quality Improvement (CMAQ) Program projects or RTPO Discretionary Funding.
 The solicitation cycle will typically start in the fall, with applications being due approximately 1 month later at MVRPC (these dates may vary annually to ensure they do not fall on weekends).
 The draft list of all projects being considered for funding will be made available for public review and comment.